 "Fujioka-san?" came a dry voice.
 She froze for a moment before she slowly glanced up.
 Kyoya was leaning on the counter and was looking down at her, his eyebrow raised.
 "Is this a civil lawyer's way of having fun while you don't have a case?"
 He pushed his glasses up.
 "It's pretty pathetic, to tell you honestly."

 Somehow, despite the fear and pounding of her heart, she found herself twitching at his comment.
 "No," she muttered.
 "No. I was… I was looking for my key."

 "A key?"
 Kyoya repeated.
 He glanced at the counter and gingerly lifted a small key that was lying in front him.
 "You mean this?"

 She gritted her teeth.
 "Thank you," she said as she snatched it from his hand.
-Haruhi bravely stood.
+Haruhi bravely stood up, legs shaking slightly.
 She took a deep breath before glancing around and saw that the shop was empty.
 Kyoya was alone.

 "Are you all right?
 You look like you've seen a ghost," Kyoya observed.

 She straightened up.
 "I'm fine."
-She took a few, steady breath to calm herself.
-When she did so, she looked at him.
+She took a few, steady breaths to calm herself.
+After doing so, she looked at him.
 "What are you doing here?
 We're closed."